 Recyclability of Architecture, Interiors and Construction

 By volume, the most widely used acoustic material is traditional fiberglass or molten rock materials.
-Once retired or demolished, these materials are nearly 100-percent disposed of as trash and put into landfills.
-Despite their obvious recyclability, there is no mechanism or infrastructure to process and reuse these materials.
-Consequently, none of them are recycled post-use nor made into new products.
+Once retired or demolished, these materials are often disposed of as trash and put into landfills.
+Despite their recyclability, there’s no mechanism or infrastructure to process these materials.

-While some traditional glass-based materials such as Thermafiber are certified to be 70 percent made from recycled glass bottles, it doesn’t directly address finding a way to recycle the fiberglass material at the end of its lifespan.
+While some traditional glass-based materials, such as Thermafiber, are certified to be over 70 percent made from recycled glass bottles, it doesn’t directly address finding a way to recycle the fiberglass material at the end of its lifespan.

-Ultratouch denim insulation has achieved popularity due to its soft, non-abrasive handling, acoustic absorption and thermal properties.
+UltraTouch denim insulation is soft to the touch and features acoustic absorption and thermal properties.
 It’s made from recycled denim (blue jeans) and woven using a proprietary process into insulation batting.
-The company also works with the Blue Jeans Go Green charity which donates the end product to organizations like Habitat for Humanity after Hurricane Katrina hit New Orleans.

 Yet neither material is without its pros and cons.
-While the fiberglass and glass-based insulations used in the majority of traditional acoustics are itchy, unrecyclable, bad for landfills and widely believed to be carcinogenic, they also are more inert and less prone to mold retention and related issues.
-On the other hand, cotton-based materials are carcinogen-free, soft to the touch and easy to handle with similar or higher acoustical performance.
+The fiberglass and glass-based insulations used in the majority of traditional acoustics are more inert and less prone to mold retention and related issues.
+On the other hand, cotton-based materials have similar or higher acoustical performance.

-Most traditional wood-based acoustic products are all recyclable, as long as they are more wood than binder or resin, and not finished with paint or urethane.
-The next generation quantum acoustic devices are 100-percent recyclable as they are all made with recyclable materials or materials already made with high percentages of recycled content.
+Most traditional wood-based acoustic products are recyclable, as long as they are more wood than binder or resin, and not finished with paint or urethane.
+The next generation quantum acoustic devices are 100 percent recyclable, as they are all made with recyclable materials or materials already made with high percentages of recycled content.

 Longevity and Re-Usability of Products

 One point is to create a product or device which lasts the test of time.
-In other words, if short-term products only last five years and are tossed into landfills for 20 generations over and over again while long term products are still in use 100 years later, perhaps it’s better to design it for longevity in the first place.
+In other words, if short-term products only last five years and are tossed into landfills for 20 generations while long-term products are still in use 100 years later, perhaps it’s better to design it for longevity in the first place.
 Recyclability requires future vision, so this should start in the design phase.

 Acoustics 101: Rejuvenating the Bathroom into a Spa-like Sounding Space

-The new generation of acoustic devices are more valuable and longer lasting, therefore more viable as a hand me down or resell.
-Most people don’t want a pile of dusty old fiberglass or old grey foam, but a thin, lightweight device, beautifully wrapped in elegant textile has value and function.
+The new generation of acoustic devices are more likely to do this.
+I’ve noticed people wanting a thin, lightweight device, beautifully wrapped in elegant textile has value and function.

 Re-Using Spaces with Acoustic Products

-The moral is that the recyclability of acoustics is at the mercy of the exact same things that all recycling is: human nature and convenience.
-If we make it our mission to recycle anything, it will happen.
-Every ounce of the 2.5 billion pounds of fiberglass made last year in the U.S. alone could get recycled and turned into new fiberglass.
-Every sliver of wood used in building old school diffusors or new technology quantum devices could be ground into fibers and recreated as new acoustic products.
+The recyclability of acoustics is at the mercy of the exact same things that all recycling is: human nature and convenience.
+If we make it our mission to recycle anything, and the infrastructure to do so supports it, it will happen.
+Every ounce of fiberglass made in the U.S. could get recycled and turned into new fiberglass.
+Every sliver of wood used in building diffusors or quantum devices could be ground into fibers and recreated as new acoustic products.

 The Recyclability of Acoustics is Challenging